-Never before has the United Nations World Food Programme needed to respond to an emergency in all of the countries where it operates at once.
+Never before has the U.N.
+World Food Programme needed to respond to an emergency in all of the countries where it operates at once.
 It's a huge job, pushing costs up, and we urgently need $350M to continue saving lives.

 For real-time data on the number and location of coronavirus cases, visit John’s Hopkins' interactive map.